 Achieving a Better Life Experience Act

 The Achieving a Better Life Experience (ABLE) Act, codified at 26 U.S.C. §529A, offers a valuable planning tool for persons with disabilities.
-Before ABLE accounts may be created, a state must pass legislation establishing a qualified ABLE Program to administer the accounts, or contract with another state having such a program.
-The ABLE Act has been in existence for several years, over half of the states have established Qualified ABLE Programs.
-The ABLE Act allows non-resident individuals to participate in another state’s qualified ABLE Program, if such program allows for out-of-state participants.
+Before ABLE accounts may be created, a state must pass legislation establishing a Qualified Able Program to administer the accounts, or contract with another state having such a program.
+The ABLE Act has been in existence for several years, and over half of the states have established Qualified Able Programs.
+The ABLE Act allows non-resident individuals to participate in another state’s Qualified Able Program, if such program allows for out-of-state participants.

 Whether participating in STABLE NH or another state’s program, the ABLE Act allows a person with disabilities to own one tax-advantaged savings account, modeled after 529 education plans, without jeopardizing receipt of federal “means-tested” benefits that determine eligibility based on financial limits, including Supplemental Security Income (SSI) and Medicaid.
 Although asset limits vary depending on the public benefits program at issue, owning more than $2,000 prevents an individual from receiving SSI cash benefits, and owning more than $2,500 prevents eligibility for many Medicaid programs in New Hampshire.
 Under the right circumstances, ABLE accounts may afford qualifying individuals the opportunity to own and control assets above these minimal limits.